pmjones/ext-request/README.md

 # pecl install request
 ```

-Alternatively, clone this repository; then, in the repository directory, issue these commands to compile and install the extension:
+Alternatively, clone or otherwise download this repository; then, in the
+repository directory, issue these commands to compile and install the extension:

 ```
 $ phpize